top of page

 Do you have questions or suggestions, feel free to reach out to us via stichtingstarborn@gmail.com.

-The Union School, Eldoret
+Union School Eldoret

 We made our first visit to the Union School in Eldoret (Africa).
 Library inventory was made followed by a strategy meeting with the teachers.
 Next meeting with the school’s Head Teacher’s regarding the broken/missing windows and other urgent repairs that were needed.